Slazaa/Zig-Slalib/README.md

 # Slalib
 A anternative for the standard library heavily inspired from the Rust standard library.
+For now, Slalib is using libc but in the future it will not depend on anything.

 ## Goals
 - [ ] Collections